railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_rebates.rst

 Once the campaign has been defined you can assign a given campaign to various partners.
 To do that set a :guilabel:`Discount Campaign` in the second tab :guilabel:`Sales and Purchases` of the partner form.

-Finally at the end of the campaign you should close it and Open ERP will automatically generate invoices or credit notes for your partner associated with this campaign.
-Open ERP opens credit notes in the ``Draft`` state that you can modify before validating them.
-To calculate the amount on the credit note, Open ERP uses all of the invoices sent out during the period of the campaign as its basis.
+Finally at the end of the campaign you should close it and OpenERP will automatically generate invoices or credit notes for your partner associated with this campaign.
+OpenERP opens credit notes in the ``Draft`` state that you can modify before validating them.
+To calculate the amount on the credit note, OpenERP uses all of the invoices sent out during the period of the campaign as its basis.

 You can also reach all of the draft credit notes using the menu :menuselection:`Financial Management